Sriram19g/neovim/README.md

 For a complete list, see lazy_setup.lua.
 License

 This configuration is available under the MIT License.
-Feel free to modify and share it!# neovim
+Feel free to modify and share it!